-Research suggests the consequences of overuse of antibiotics is now reaching the AmazonFebruary 19th, 2013 in Medical research
+Research suggests the consequences of overuse of antibiotics is now reaching the AmazonFebruary 19, 2013 in Medicine & Health / Medical research

 A major review recently published in Frontiers of Microbiology examines the broader issues associated with widespread antibiotic resistance.
 The paper, by Professor Michael Gillings from Macquarie University, discussed the increasing concentration of antibiotics in densely populated areas.
 He says that the effects of antibiotics and resistance genes have now spread to locations distant from the influence of developed societies, such as the Artic, Antarctica, and the Amazonian jungle.